reduxkotlin/redux-kotlin/docs/basics/Reducers.md

                 }
         else -> state
     }
-}

-fun visibilityFilterReducer(state: VisibilityFilter, action: Any): VisibilityFilter {
+fun visibilityFilterReducer(state: VisibilityFilter, action: Any): VisibilityFilter =
-    return when (action) {
+    when (action) {
         is SetVisibilityFilter -> action.visibilityFilter
         else -> state
     }
-}

-val todoApp: Reducer<AppState> = {state, action ->
-    when (action) {
-        is SetVisibilityFilter -> state.copy(visibilityFilter = visibilityFilterReducer(state.visibilityFilter, action))
-        is AddTodo -> state.copy(todos = todosReducer(state.todos, action))
+fun rootReducer(state: AppState, action: Any) = AppState(
-        is ToggleTodo -> state.copy(todos = todosReducer(state.todos, action))
+    todos = todosReducer(state.todos, action),
-        else -> state
-    }
-}
+    visibilityFilter = visibilityFilterReducer(state.visibilityFilter, action)
+)
 ```

 **Note that each of these reducers is managing its own part of the global state.
 The `state` parameter is different for every reducer, and corresponds to the part of the state it manages.**

 This is already looking good!
 When the app is larger, we can split the reducers into separate files and keep them completely independent and managing different data domains.

-//TODO explain ReduxKotlin `combineReducers` and review its benefit - is it needed? - document here

 > ##### Note on combining reducer boilerplate
 > Manually wiring together of the reducers does have bring some boilerplate with it.
 One alternative patter for ReduxKotlin is using a [Reducible interface](TODO).
 > How reducers are split is up to you and your team, and it is recommended being consistent how this is handled throughout a project.
 > In JS Redux `combineReducers` goes a long way to alleviate this boilerplate, however with statically typed Kotlin that function can not be implemented easily.
-There is the possibility of using [generated code and annotations to help in this area](link to trello).
+There is the possibility of using [generated code and annotations to help in this area](https://trello.com/c/WXS3RRKM/15-make-easy-to-register-reducers).
 >
+> ReduxKotlin does have a `combineReducers` function, however, it only combines reducers of the same state type.
+It is quite limited compared to the JS `combineReducers`.

 ## Next Steps